 Nissans are good cars in terms of affordability, reliability, and safety.
 They are also filled with many of the latest tech features.
 The only thing the Nissan brand lacks is styling.
 Sometimes, the models go a long time without a refresh, leaving some older designs on the road.

-In this article, we evaluate all of the factors that determine if a vehicle is reliable.
-We also show you which models to look for and what problems you might expect.
+In this article, I evaluate all of the factors that determine if a vehicle is reliable.
+I also show you which models to look for and what problems you might expect.

 Are Nissans Good Cars?

 The Nissan lineup includes a variety of cars that have earned top safety ratings.
 In fact, you can regularly find Nissan vehicles listed as the safest options for teenage drivers.

 Today’s Nissan models don’t just have superior structures for better safety, but are also filled with the latest driver-assist technologies.
 A few models come with far more than you would get with higher-end brands that cost more.

 The Nissan brand has used a lot of different engines over the years.
 However, the 3.5-liter V6 is arguably one of the most common and reliable.

 Still, you can find a variety of high-performance engines, efficient motors and potent powertrain options, depending on what type of vehicle you are looking at.
 All of the engines perform well and hold up when properly maintained.

 For the most part, you can expect that the Nissan lineup holds up well against rust.
 The body is perfectly protected from corrosion over time.